Malaysia to study reintroduction of GST if people want it: PM Mahathir

 “We will study whether it is better than SST (Sales and Service Tax),” he told reporters after launching the Security and Public Order policy at the Home Ministry.

-GST, originally enforced on Apr 1, 2015 at a rate of six per cent, was replaced by SST on Sep 1 last year.
+GST, originally enforced on Apr 1, 2015 at a rate of 6 per cent, was replaced by SST on Sep 1 last year.

 Abolishing GST was in the main manifesto of the Pakatan Harapan coalition during the general election last year, with the coalition calling it a regressive tax that “oppressed lower income groups”.